jbcu10/open-data/README.md

 # open-data
-  This is an experimental API for Market Prices of Agricultural Commodities from http://data.gov.ph
+  This is an experimental API for Market Prices of Agricultural Commodities in Philippines from http://data.gov.ph

 Spring Boot